Own occupation vs any occupation: What’s the difference?

 Some insurance companies might not cover you for specific occupations that are deemed high-risk.

-In addition to the above, there are three other forms of TPD insurance definitions you may not know about:
+In addition to the above, there are three other types of policy definitions that you may be covered for under TPD insurance:

 • Activities of daily living.
 You’re unable to perform certain activities needed for daily living (e.g. showering, eating).